wyattbiker/rsyncback/README.md

 ## <ins>Backup Folders Layout and Restore<ins>

 As we said before, RsyncBack creates an rsync command that incrementally backs up your project to your chosen backup folder.
 The backup folder will always be called <b>\<project name folder\>-rsync</b>.
 Inside this folder the backups are copied with the name <b>[YYYY-MM-DD][HH_MM_SS]</b>.
-Also the backup folder includes another folder called logfiles, where each backup’s report is kept. <b>See Fig A4</b> below.
+Also the backup folder includes another folder called logfiles, where each backup’s report is kept.
+See **Fig A4** below.

 The backup folders are exact ordinary folders of your project.
 To restore, you can copy or view using your system's File Manager.